apache/carbondata/docs/datamap/bloomfilter-datamap-guide.md

 query on it will be fast because CarbonData can skip all the irrelative blocklets.
 But queries on `name` may be bad since the blocklet minmax may not help, because in each blocklet the range of the value of `name` may be the same -- all from A* to z*.
-In this case, user can create a BloomFilter datamap on column `name`.
+In this case, user can create a BloomFilter DataMap on column `name`.
-Moreover, user can also create a BloomFilter datamap on the sort_columns.
+Moreover, user can also create a BloomFilter DataMap on the sort_columns.
 This is useful if user has too many segments and the range of the value of sort_columns are almost the same.

-User can create BloomFilter datamap using the Create DataMap DDL:
+User can create BloomFilter DataMap using the Create DataMap DDL:

   ```
   CREATE DATAMAP dm